 “We firmly believe that Mr. Freeman could not have murdered Scott Macklem.” – Bridget McCormack and David Moran, Co-Directors of the Michigan Innocence Clinic of the University of Michigan Law School.
-(Note: McCormack is now Chief Justice of the Michigan Supreme Court)
+(Note: McCormack is a former Chief Justice of the Michigan Supreme Court)

 “It’s time for action to release this wholly innocent man so he can return to his family and friends.” – Donna McKneelen, retired Co-Director of the Cooley Innocence Project at the Thomas M. Cooley Law School of Western Michigan University.